Cuts and grazes

 Keep the dressing clean by changing it as often as necessary.
 Keep the wound dry by using waterproof dressings, which will allow you to take showers.

 You can remove the dressing after a few days, once the wound has closed itself.

-If the wound is painful for the first few days, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
+If the wound is painful for the first few days, you can take over-the-counter pain relief such as paracetamol or ibuprofen.

 When to get medical help

 - there's a risk your wound could become infected

 - you think your wound is already infected

 A wound is at risk of infection if:

 - it has been contaminated with dirt, pus or other bodily fluids

 - there was something in the wound before it was cleaned, such as gravel or a shard of glass